RNA Ecosystem

 This initiative is part of its broader commitment to advancing the health, medical, agricultural and biosecurity research and manufacturing sectors.
 By collaborating with research organisations, such as through the NSW Vice-Chancellors' Committee, and engaging the private sector, the government aims to strategically enhance the RNA value chain, facilitating market entry and expansion, and creating new skilled jobs.

 In October 2021, the NSW Government announced a $96 million investment for the development of an RNA Research and Manufacturing Facility.
 To further support this initiative, an additional $119 million over 10 years was allocated in June 2022 for RNA R&D initiatives to build the talent and product pipelines.
+These are listed below.
 This combined investment in R&D and the establishment of a pilot-scale GMP Facility will enable locally developed products to be scaled-up, clinically trialled, and commercialised domestically.

 RNA Research and Manufacturing Facility